-If your hair is dry, damaged, brittle, or over-processed, why not try a homemade deep conditioning treatment?
+If your hair is dry, damaged, brittle, or over-processed, why not try a homemade deep-conditioning treatment?
 You can mend your hair for a fraction of the cost of using salon or drug store products, and you probably already have the ingredients in your kitchen.
-Whether you choose an egg, mayonnaise, or oil pack, your hair and budget will both bounce back.
+Whether you choose an egg, mayonnaise, or oil pack, your hair and budget will both thank you.

 1. Deep Conditioning Vegetable Oil and Egg Hair Treatment

 Eggs are rich in protein, a component of hair, so eggs restore and nourish your strands.
 Eggs are also renowned as one of nature's best moisturizers.

 - 2 egg yolks

 - 2 teaspoons of vegetable oil (olive oil is good)